What Does it Take to Be a Parking Lot Attendant?

 - Car Chaser

-There were about 151,600 jobs for Parking Lot Attendant in 2016 (in the United States).
+In 2016, there was an estimated number of 151,600 jobs in the United States for Parking Lot Attendant.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 9,400 new jobs for Parking Lot Attendant by 2026.
 There will be an estimated 23,900 positions for Parking Lot Attendant per year.

 The states with the most job growth for Parking Lot Attendant are Utah, Colorado, and Florida.
 Watch out if you plan on working in Maine, Missouri, or Minnesota.
 These states have the worst job growth for this type of profession.